 Ways to save money on public transportation

-Another fare hike for public transportation is coming from 23 December 2023, with fares expected to increase up to 11 cents.
-Here are some tips to save on your public transportation ride.
+With fare hike for public transportation happening almost every year, here are some tips to save on your public transportation ride.

 Using credit/debit card if you do not have a concession card